DinoChiesa/ApiLoadGen/README.md

      /foo/bar/{baz}

-I recommend that you use single quotes within the extract functions.
+I recommend that you use single quotes within the extract and import functions.
 Or, escape the double quotes.

 If you want the request rate to vary over time, you need to specify a load profile in